-Before comparing the Alpha and Beta models, it will be helpful to discuss briefly how the strategy builder creates the model from a strategy proposal and the Step 3 background information.
-The quantitative model with profits and margins develops naturally, when the strategy builder makes these estimates:
+Before comparing the Alpha and Beta models predictions, remember first how the strategy builder creates the model from a strategy proposal and the Step 3 background information.
+The quantitative model with profits and margins develops naturally when the strategy builder makes these estimates:

-Target Cost of Goods sold and target Cost of services.
+- Cost of Goods sold and Cost of services.

 The strategy builder creates target revenue forecasts from knowledge of:

-The firm's ability to differentiate itself from the competition under the proposal strategy.
-Also, the firm's ability to benefit from strong branding under the strategy.
-The firm will differentiate either by unique product attributes, branding, or through low cost pricing.
+- The firm's ability to differentiate itself from the competition under the possible strategy.
+Also, the firm's ability to benefit from strong branding under the strategic plan.
+The firm will differentiate either by unique product attributes, branding or through low-cost pricing.

 Forecasting Target Expenses for the Model

 The strategy builder forecasts expense forecasts from knowledge of: